koshkokoshka/vuetify-rich-text-editor/README.md

-# vuetify-rich-text-editor
+# Rich text editor for Vuetify 2
-Rich text editor component for Vuetify 2
+A minimalistic component without external dependencies and extra styles